celer-network/sgn-v2-networks/docs/validator.md

 Then, initialize the validator with a self delegation:

 i.
-Find the `Staking` contract on Etherscan and connect your wallet to "Write Contract".
+Find the `Staking` contract on Etherscan and connect the validator address to "Write Contract".

 ii.
 Find the `initializeValidator` method.